rcpch/digital-growth-charts-react-component-library/README.md

 }
 ```

 Measurement styles control the plotted data points - colour, size and shape.
-Corrected ages are always rendered as crosses.
-Circles for chronological ages are preferred.
+Corrected ages are always rendered as crosses and circles for chronological ages.

 ```js
 interface MeasurementStyle {